Oku-san

 (おくさん, Oku-san) is a Japanese manga series written and illustrated by Masakazu Ooi.
 It has been serialized in Shōnen Gahōsha's seinen manga magazine Monthly Young King (later Young King OURs GH) from December 2008 to September 2024, with its chapters collected in 22 tankōbon volumes.

 Premise

-Kyōko Okita, "Oku-san", a cheerful and somewhat airheaded 32-year-old woman, moves into Clover Apartments with her husband, Dā-san.
+Kyōko Okita, a cheerful and somewhat airheaded 32-year-old woman, moves into Clover Apartments with her husband, Dā-san.
 Despite six years of marriage, the couple remains deeply affectionate, often amusing their neighbors with their playful dynamic.
-Kyōko's bust and absentmindedness frequently draw attention, but she easily befriends those around her, including the three sisters next door—Wakaba Kusaka, Moe Kusaka, and Kirara Kusaka—and gym companion Haruka Nonomiya.
+Kyōko's bust and absentmindedness frequently draw attention, but she easily befriends those around her, including the three sisters next door—Wakaba, Moe, and Kirara Kusaka—and gym companion Haruka Nonomiya.
 Though her antics sometimes cause minor chaos, her warm personality endears her to the community.

 Publication

 Written and illustrated by Masakazu Ooi, Oku-san started in Shōnen Gahōsha's seinen manga magazine Monthly Young King on December 19, 2008.
 The magazine was rebranded as Young King OURs GH starting on August 16, 2013.
 The series ended after fifteen years on September 17, 2024.
 Shōnen Gahōsha collected its chapters in 22 individual tankōbon volumes, released from September 18, 2009, to December 16, 2024.